Cerebras/tensorflow/tfcompile_study/README.md

 ## Cerebras Systems use case for tfcompile
-This document evaluates tfcompile for Cerebras’ use cases.
+This document evaluates `tfcompile` for Cerebras’ use cases.

  Cerebras Systems is building a new chip and system to accelerate deep learning workloads.
 To support Tensorflow, we use XLA as the input to our stack.
 Currently, to get the XLA graph, we use an XLA extraction tool developed [in house](https://github.com/Cerebras/tensorflow/tree/vishal/tf14_hlopass/tensorflow/tools/xla_extract).

  In spirit, tfcompile is exactly what we need.
 However, the following concerns currently prevent us from being able to use tfcompile as a viable solution:
   1. It is impractical to have a user manually generate a config file for every model they want to run through the tool, especially for large models.
      * One way to significantly improve this workflow is to automatically generate the config file.
 All the information needed is already provided in the graph.pbtxt.<br/>
      * We have included an example script that generates the config file for our provided examples in utils.py (for r1.14).
-Ideally, a solution like this can be adopted for tfcompile.
+Ideally, a solution like this can be adopted for `tfcompile`.
   1. Naming of variables is prohibitively restrictive.<br/>
      * Currently, naming must follow C++ naming conventions, which does not support special characters such as `/`.
 This means `tfcompile` throws an error any time a user uses variable_scope or certain TF layers like dropout, which will automatically include `/` in the tensor name.
 <br/>